-Drop-down menu with saved SESSIONS and adjacent SAVE/LOAD buttons.
+Drop-down menu with saved Sessions and adjacent SAVE/LOAD buttons.

 SESSIONS are complete "snapshots" of entire Control Panel configurations.
-When Saving a Session, you can choose the exact components you want stored and export Session files for storage and sharing from the 'Save As' button.
+When Saving a Session, you can choose the exact components you want stored and export Session files for storage and sharing from the Save As button.
 When loading a Session, you can browse your computer for session files and choose which components to load.

-'Routing' tab
+Routing tab

-This tab features the Routing Matrix (pictured above) for analog and digital audio routing.
+This tab contains the Routing Matrix for analog and digital audio routing.
 The Routing Matrix is row-based.
-Each row has its own unique color and represents a specific audio in or out with its maximum number of channels.
+Each row has its own unique color and represents a specific audio in or out with its number of channels.